-The ERC promotes ethical and professional hearing services through providing advice, support and handling complaints.
+The ERC promotes ethical and professional hearing services through ensuring the Complaints Management and Resolution Procedure and related policies and procedures are adhered to in the handling of complaints.

-Wherever possible, the ERC handles complaints informally through dialogue between the complainant, respondent and any other involved parties.
-However, it is necessary for the ERC to proceed with a formal investigation and hearing according to the Complaints Management and Resolution Procedure.
-The ERC then makes recommendations to the Boards of AudA and ACAud regarding any appropriate sanctions.
+Wherever possible, the Ethics Officer handles complaints informally through dialogue between the complainant, respondent and any other involved parties, with input from the ERC when needed.
+However, it may be necessary for the ERC to proceed with mediation or a formal investigation and hearing according to the Complaints Management and Resolution Procedure.
+The ERC may then make recommendations to the Boards of AudA, ACAud and HAASA regarding any appropriate sanctions.